Module 16: Compression

 return model

-The L2 norm ||W[:,i]||_2 = sqrt(sum(w_j^2)) measures the total magnitude of all weights in a channel.
-Channels with small L2 norms contribute less to the output because all their weights are small.
-Removing entire channels creates block sparsity that hardware can exploit through vectorized operations on the remaining dense channels.
+The L2 norm ||W[:,i]||_2 = sqrt(sum(w_j^2)) measures the total magnitude of a channel.
+Channels with small norms contribute less to the output, so dropping them costs the least.
+Removing whole channels also creates block sparsity, which hardware can vectorize over the channels that remain.

 The key insight in structured pruning is that you remove entire computational units, not scattered weights.
-When you zero out channel i in layer l, you’re eliminating: - All connections from that channel to the next layer (forward propagation) - All gradient computation for that channel (backward propagation) - The entire channel’s activation storage (memory savings)
+When you zero out channel i in layer l, you’re eliminating: - All connections from that channel to the next layer (forward propagation) - All gradient computation for that channel (backward propagation) - The entire channel’s activation storage (memory footprint reduction)

 Knowledge Distillation